skramm/spaghetti/docs/spaghetti_faq.md

 ```C++
 	fsm.assignTimeOut( st_Red, 5, st_Green );
 ```
-Actually, it uses the current default timer unit.
+Actually, it uses the current default timer unit, so this is true only if you haven't changed it'.
 This one can be changed any time, for example to milliseconds, with the following command (which will **not** change the settings of already assigned timeouts):
 ```C++
 	fsm.setTimerDefaultUnit( spag::DurUnit::ms );
 ```